csantanapr/knative-tekton/README.md

         console.log(`App listening on ${port}`);
     });
     ```
 1. We need to package our application in a Container Image and store this Image in a Container Registry.
 Since we are going to need to create secrets with the registry credentials we are going to create a ServiceAccount `pipelines` with the associated secret `regcred`.
 Make sure you setup your container credentials as environment variables.
 Checkout the [Setup Container Registry](#setup-container-registry) in the Setup Environment section on this tutorial.
+This commands will print your credentials make sure no one is looking over, the printed command is what you need to run.
     ```sh
-    kubectl create secret docker-registry regcred \
+    echo kubectl create secret docker-registry regcred \
-      --docker-server=\"${REGISTRY_SERVER}\" \
+      --docker-server=\'${REGISTRY_SERVER}\' \
-      --docker-username=\"${REGISTRY_NAMESPACE}\" \
+      --docker-username=\'${REGISTRY_NAMESPACE}\' \
-      --docker-password=\"${REGISTRY_PASSWORD}\"
+      --docker-password=\'${REGISTRY_PASSWORD}\'
+    echo "Run the previous command manually ^ this avoids problems with charaters in the shell"
     ```
+    NOTE: If you password have some characters that are interpreted by the shell, then do NOT use environment variables, explicit enter your values in the command wrapped by single quotes `'`
 1. Create a ServiceAccount `pipeline` that contains the secret `regsecret` that we just created
     ```yaml
     apiVersion: v1